The following are commonly used community resources. If you have a resource you would like to add to the list, please complete contact us.

 The Division of Youth and Family Services (DYFS) is New Jersey’s child protection and child welfare agency within the Department of Children and Families.
 Its mission is to ensure the safety, permanency and well-being of children and to support families.

-Ocean-Monmouth Legal Services offers legal services in a broad range of matters, including housing, government assistance and benefits, family matters, consumer cases, and others.
+South Jersey Legal Services, which is the Legal Services of New Jersey affiliated provider for low-income clients in Ocean County and offers legal services in a broad range of matters, including housing, government assistance and benefits, family matters, consumer cases, and others.
 Certain non-profit community groups which are organized by or for low-income people may also qualify for assistance.
 OMLS does not help in criminal or municipal court cases.

 St. Francis Counseling Center